mhuang448/video-answer-agent/README.md

     - Tap comment icon on a feed video.
     - Tag `@AskAI`, type question, submit.
     - Continue browsing; the RAG+MCP answer generation runs in the background.
-3.  **Process & Ask on New Video:**
-    - Navigate to the "Process New Video" page/section.
-    - Submit a video URL (e.g., TikTok) and an initial question.
-    - The _full_ pipeline runs (download, chunk, analyze, index, RAG, MCP, synthesize).
-    - User can navigate away; processing occurs in the background.
-4.  **Get Notified:** A red number appears on the bell icon (top right) when new answers (from either flow) are ready.
-5.  **View Answer:** Click the notification or navigate to the relevant video's comment section to read the AI-generated reply.
+3.  **View Answer:** Navigate to the relevant video's comment section and read the AI-generated reply.

 ## Architecture Overview